quicwg/base-drafts/draft-ietf-quic-transport.md

 An endpoint MUST NOT excessively delay acknowledgements of ack-eliciting packets.
-An endpoint commits to a maximum delay using the max_ack_delay transport parameter; see {{transport-parameter-definitions}}.  max_ack_delay implies an explicit contract: an endpoint promises to never delay acknowledgments of an ack-eliciting packet by more than the indicated value.
+An endpoint commits to a maximum delay using the max_ack_delay transport parameter; see {{transport-parameter-definitions}}.  max_ack_delay declares an explicit contract: an endpoint promises to never delay acknowledgments of an ack-eliciting packet by more than the indicated value.
 If it does, any excess accrues to the RTT estimate and could result in delayed retransmissions from the peer.
 For Initial and Handshake packets, a